@mock Directive Specification

 2.1Mock File Location

-Mock files should be stored in a __graphql_mocks__ directory adjacent to the source file containing the operation target.
+The mock file must be stored in a directory named "__graphql_mocks__" adjacent to the source file containing the operation or fragment.

 Example